 Women and men with cancer face many unknowns regarding their future health.
 Fortunately, modern therapeutic options have improved the survival rate for nearly all forms of cancer.
 This success often comes at the expense of reproductive function, which may be irreversibly damaged during therapy.
 Therefore, a thorough discussion of fertility preservation options is appropriate for anyone who has recently been diagnosed with cancer of any kind.

-Fertility Center of the Carolinas, a part of Greenville Health System, offers comprehensive evaluation and treatment of fertility and hormonal disorders for couples throughout the region.
+Fertility Center of the Carolinas, a part of Prisma Health, offers comprehensive evaluation and treatment of fertility and hormonal disorders for couples throughout the region.
 With our combination of research, technology and fertility expertise, we are honored to assist and educate cancer patients regarding reproductive options.

 Couples learn what their future fertility potential after cancer diagnosis will be based on age, diagnosis, and planned course of cancer treatment.
 The impact of future pregnancy on cancer recurrence is also discussed.